krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 - The measured value is a _non-negative_ real number that varies continuously over time—i.e., we are measuring the *presence* of a property in the system.
-- The "signal" in the property is tied to the _accumulation_ of its value— both the magnitude and the duration for which it is held are meaningful.
+- The "signal" in the property is tied to the _accumulation_ of its value— both the magnitude and the duration for which it is observed are meaningful.
 - The value at any given time can be expressed as the _sum_ of _non-negative_ values from a countable set of time-varying functions (signals) over a fixed domain.
-- Each contributing function is measurable over finite intervals, meaning its Lebesgue integral exists and is finite over any bounded interval.
+- Each contributing function is measurable over finite intervals, meaning its Lebesgue integral exists and is finite over any _finite_ interval.

 For practical applications, we also require:

-- Each signal’s contribution can be *directly* instrumented and measured over the domain.
+- Each signal’s contribution can be *directly* [^-direct] instrumented and measured over the domain.

+[^-direct]: Direct observation of the quantity under analysis is a _core_ tenet of the
+    presence calculus.
+When a quantity is not directly observable, or hard to instrument, the most common practice is to rely on statistical correlations and proxy variables (often pulled out of thin air) to measure the quantity indirectly.

+    The presence calculus gives us better techniques to derive provable mathematical relationships between a hard-to-observe quantity and an easier-to-observe one and using these it becomes possible to construct a rigorous model of the quantity from directly observable signals.

+    The presence calculus thus expands the domain of "directly observable" signals, reducing the reliance on proxies and statistcal correlations in many practical measurement scenarios.

+    While often considered "difficult,"  this approach is usually tractable—even when the path isn't immediately obvious.
+This is where modeling skills and a solid mathematical foundation for identifying such indirect relationships prove essential.

+    The presence calculus provides tools that make this easier to execute.

-While this may sound restrictive, a surprisingly large class of operational and business-critical properties—especially those related to delays, costs, risks, and rewards—fall squarely within this domain.
-Modern technology makes a large volume of such signals directly instrumentable.
-This makes the presence calculus a powerful tool for reasoning about such economically significant properties in a robust and principled way.
+While this may sound restrictive, a surprisingly large class of operational and business-critical questions—especially those related to delays, costs, risks, and rewards—fall squarely within this domain.
+Modern technology makes is possible to directly instrument a large number of such signals .
+The presence calculus opens up many more avenues for reasoning about such economically significant questions in a robust and principled way, and often in real-time.

-Because these properties often underpin sound decision-making in business contexts, the presence calculus has the potential to significantly improve the quality of those decisions.
+Because these questions often underpin sound decision-making in business contexts, the presence calculus has the potential to significantly improve the quality of those decisions.